XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 the contents of the file.
 This metadata is organized in a way that is easily readable by both humans and computers.
 These fields, described below, contain information about XAS experiments which is useful for both users and applications.
-A complete list of defined headers along with their specifications is found in
-[Defined namespaces](#defined-namespaces).
+Some headers are defined, see [Defined namespaces](#defined-namespaces).

 # Definition of the XAS Data Interchange Format